clockworklabs/spacetime-docs/docs/sdks/c-sharp/index.md

 }
 ```

-The `Reducers` property of the context provides access to reducers exposed by the remote module.
+The `Reducers` property of the context provides access to reducers exposed by the remote database.
 See [Observe and invoke reducers](#observe-and-invoke-reducers).

 ### Record `Event`